ray-project/ray/doc/source/actors.rst

 executed in parallel (note that only actor methods will be scheduled on actor workers, not regular remote functions).

-On the other hand, methods called on the same actor are executed serially and share in the order that they are called and share state with one another.
+On the other hand, methods called on the same actor are executed serially in the order that they are called and share state with one another.
 We illustrate this with a simple example.

 .. code-block:: python